 - 1. The Montezuma Police Department and Family Children Service provided over 100 Child Safety seats to needy families through a federal grant. - 2.
 The Montezuma Police Department provided a Domestic Violence Program advising females/males about what is Domestic Violence. - 3.
 The Montezuma Police Department calls elderly citizens every morning to determine if they are ok and if not, family members and Medical Personnel will be dispatched to their home for safety checks. - 4.
 The Montezuma Police Department is a Major Sponsor for the Macon County School System character development program for the 2nd grade.
 The Montezuma Police is a Major Sponsor for Macon County Athletic. - 5.
 The Montezuma Police Department is a Major Sponsor for the Macon County Recreation Department.
 The Montezuma Police Department sponsors kids in the community who can not afford to pay the fees and officers of the Montezuma Police Department serves as volunteer coaches. - 6.
 The Montezuma Police Department K-9 Program provided programs concerning the use of drugs and dog searches at the Montezuma Library, The Loins Club, Macon County Headstart, and Southland Academy

-Montezuma Police Department Fines & Forfeitures Transfers October 2010 - September 2011
+Montezuma Police Department Fines & Forfeitures Transfers October 2012 - September 2013 We had an increase of 25% of fines and forfeitures of the previous year.